Move (Moby song): Critical reception

 Everett True from Melody Maker wrote, "Yes, yes, yes!
 Finest record of its kind since 'Ride on Time'."
 Andy Beevers from Music Week gave it five out of five and named it Pick of the Week in the category of Dance.
 He added, "This EP is Moby's first release on Mute and is shaping up to be a big hit.
-Already massive on the nation's dancefloors, the title track is a charging anthemic house track, identified by its "You make me feel so good" female vocal.
+Already massive on the nation's dancefloors, the title track is a charging anthemic house track, identified by its You make me feel so good female vocal.
 The various mixes, including MK's excellent Blades remix, are ensuring widespread appeal."
-Stuart Bailie from NME said, "Moby gives Jesus Christ a sleeve credit, but the spirit's flagging on "Move".
+Stuart Bailie from NME said, "Moby gives Jesus Christ a sleeve credit, but the spirit's flagging on 'Move'.
 Screaming velocity and Black Box shoutey vocals may signify some big holy show, but maybe they disguise a lack of new tricks."
-Sam Wood from Philadelphia Inquirer declared it as "a fiercely energetic dance-floor anthem".
+Sam Wood from Philadelphia Inquirer declared it "a fiercely energetic dance-floor anthem".
 Charles Aaron from Spin commented, "The only card-carrying human in the techno scene takes a generically transcendent house-diva vocal and plunges it into a sampled torment of biblical proportions, a war between flesh, spirit, and technology that exudes skepticism and ecstasy in equal spurts.
 I think I love this guy."